R – Teacher & Class Information

 OrangesThursdayTuesday

 Please could both Apples and Oranges all bring in book bags on a Wednesday.
+They will now ALL be returned on Friday.

 Children should come dressed ready in their PE kit on the day that their class has PE.